m-podolski/dmaia/1-Logic-and-Proofs/1-8-Proof-Methods-and-Strategy.md

     - ❎ $k = (n-1)/2$; since n is odd, $n-1$ is even, so k is an integer.

 20. ❓ Prove that given a real number x there exist unique numbers n and e such that x = n + e, n is an integer, and 0 ≤ e < 1.
     - ❎ Given x, let n be the greatest integer less that or equal to x, and let $e = x-n$.
 Clearly $0 ≤ e < 1$, and e is unique for this n.
-Any other choice wuld cause the required e to be less than 0 or greater than or equal to 1, so n is unique as well.
+Any other choice would cause the required e to be less than 0 or greater than or equal to 1, so n is unique as well.

 21. Prove that given a real number x there exist unique numbers n and e such that $x = n − e$, n is an integer, and $0 ≤ e < 1$.
     - Let n be the smallest integer number greater than or equal to x.
 Then $0 ≤ e < 1$ and e is unique.
 Any other choice of n would make $0 ≤ e < 1$ false.